Jayaram18/Jayaram18/README.md

 - 📝  I'm a Technical Content Writer at GeeksForGeeks.
 - 😎  I've done some cool projects on Python.
 - 🌱  I'm currently learning JavaScript.
-- 📫  Reach me  at:jayaramsingh1999@gmail.com.
+- 📫  Reach me  at: jayaramsingh1999@gmail.com.

 ***